CLI fails locally

 There is a README, npm package, GitHub Action, examples, and docs.
 You can evaluate it without a call.

-Catch LLM regressions before deploy.
+Prove AI outputs still match the contract before merge.
 Hosted tracing, annotation, and generation are deliberately out of v1.

 Delete aici.yml and the workflow file.
 No data export or offboarding email.